TrademarkTrademark

 Each app and its environment has a dedicated Scalr environment

-In the example above each group has their own Scalr environment to deploy their Terraform workspaces.
-Each Scalr environment automatically inherits modules, credentials, OPA policies, and variables depending on who the group is.
-If the standard modules from the account scope are being used, the team can then inject their own additional variables directly into the workspace configuration to reuse the code.
-They also have complete autonomy over their environment and workspaces, resulting in decentralization of the Terraform operations.
+In the example above, each group has its own Scalr environment to deploy their Terraform workspaces.
+Each environment inherits modules, credentials, OPA policies, and variables automatically, depending on which group it is.
+If the team is using the standard modules from the account scope, they can inject their own extra variables right into the workspace configuration to reuse the code.
+They also have complete autonomy over their environment and workspaces, which decentralizes the Terraform operations.

 Variables in the workspace are automatically inherited from the account scope